 Delaware State Senator Colin Bonini '92 was able to arrange a tour of Stanford's Cardinal Stadium for the Wesley football team on Oct.
 17, a day before the Wolverines' game against Menlo.
 Following that contest, Bonini also held a cookout for the team at a park in Atherton.

-Wesley College's Sam Kennedy has been named the Capital Athletic Conference Men's Lacrosse Co-Defensive Player of the Week, it was announced by the league office on February 25.
-This is the first time that Kennedy has received a CAC weekly award.
+Wesley College's Nasia Denegal has been named the Capital Athletic Conference Women's Soccer Defensive Player of the Week, it was announced by the league office on September 20.
+This is the first time that Denegal has received a weekly honor in her collegiate career.

 Wesley College’s music department dazzled a packed house of guests at Wesley Chapel last year with the opera “Suor Angelica.”
 This weekend will see an encore of that production but, this time around, the department will be taking the show on the road for two performances at Epworth United Methodist Church in Rehoboth Beach.
 Opening night is Oct.
 24 with a finale on Oct.
 26.

 Freshman Alyson Davis was named the ECAC Women's Cross Country Rookie of the Week on Oct.
 22. She earned her first career weekly honor after finishing the 5K course in 21:51:2 at the Delaware State Invitational.[more]

 Wesley College Professor of Business Management Dr. Kathleen Jacobs was asked to represent the Delaware Commission for Women by attending the 6th annual Kent County Economic Summit held at the Conference Center at Delaware Tech Terry Campus on September 23.
 The event was presented in collaboration with the Central Delaware Business and Entrepreneurship Consortium and the topic was “Building a Better Community.”The purpose of the Summit was to accelerate economic progress in Kent County,...[more]